Karsten Grießhammer 2021: A small blog-article about the history of the Seidel albinos and the keeping and breeding of Underwoodisaurus husbandi.

 About the colour form

 When you hear the term albino, you might immediately think of very light-coloured animals with red eyes.
 However, there are numerous other types of albino, and especially in reptiles one often finds so-called caramel albinos.
 These are usually "thyrosinase positive"/T+ forms of albinism and are manifested by the inability to complete the synthesis of melanin, but may produce other melanin-related pigments, e.g. various shades of brown-grey.
+While in hypos the body colours are lightened, in T+ albinos the colours are changed - dark colours then become more yellow and red, occasionally there are also brown tones.
 In geckos, such forms (also without red eyes) are found, for example, in amelanistic fat tails or in the albinos of Paroedura picta.
 As these geckos are nocturnal, this change in pigmentation does not seem to have a negative effect on the well-being or health of the geckos.
 In all species this colour form is inherited in a dominant-recessive manner.
 Unfortunately, we had problems to get guaranteed non-related animals to our line, which made test matings difficult, but the current state of knowledge indicates that the Seidel albinos also have a dominant-recessive inheritance.

 In the many years we have been breeding with this colour form, we have not noticed any negative health influence.
 The behaviour, the age reached, the fertility and other factors were the same in our animals as in the wild type.
 The offspring have a wide range of variation - while some are more orange-brown, others are more reddish or yellowish.
 Some also have areas of translucent pigmentation.
 This leaves a lot of room for the breeders' creativity to establish their own lines.